-Administrative Process for Addressing Violations of the Community Compact
+Administrative Process for Addressing Violations of the Community Compacts

-As a condition of participating in in-person activities at Yale, each student committed to following all elements of the Community Compact.
+As a condition of enrollment “in residence” at Yale for the Spring semester 2021, each student committed to following all elements of the Community Compact.
 Students acknowledged that if they were unable to meet the commitments, they would no longer have access to campus.

 Students must conduct themselves responsibly and exercise diligence, common sense and patience during this challenging time.
-Use of alcohol or drugs will not excuse students from meeting their commitments and will increase the possibility of their needing medical treatment and may increase their risk of being exposed and exposing others to the coronavirus.
+Use of alcohol or drugs will not excuse students from meeting their commitments, will increase the possibility of their needing medical treatment and may increase their risk of being exposed and exposing others to COVID-19.

 Student Community Compact Review Committee and Process

 The HSL will email or text the student and the CRC a written description of the behavior that is inconsistent with the Community Compact commitments.
 The student will have 24 hours to provide the CRC with any relevant information.
 The CRC will review the matter and decide whether the student’s conduct poses a risk to the health and safety of the student or other community members.
-During the period of review, the CRC may require a student to quarantine.
+During the period of review, the CRC may require a student to quarantine in their residence.

 The CRC may issue the student an administrative warning; require additional counseling on the importance of the commitments to the health and safety of the student or other community members; deny the student participation in on-campus and in-person activities including classroom instruction and extracurricular activities; and rescind the student’s permission to be on campus.
 In such case, non-residential students will no longer have access to campus buildings and residential students will have forty-eight hours to vacate their rooms.
 They may continue their classes, academic activities, and extracurriculars remotely.

 There is no appeal from a CRC decision.